e-mail: [email protected]

 phone: 503.283.6343 ext 226

 Danielle is a lifelong conservationist, having dedicated her entire professional career to being an advocate for nature and the special places and creatures we cherish.
-While attending Michigan State University for a degree in political science, she helped organize and lobby the Board of Trustees to build one of the most comprehensive recycling facilities on any college campus.
+While attending Michigan State University for a degree in political science, she helped organize and lobby the Board of Trustees to build one of the most comprehensive and sustainable recycling facilities on any college campus.
 This first successful environmental campaign sparked the fire for organizing, advocacy, and action.